sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>subversion-perl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Perl bindings to the Subversion libraries
+Short desc    : Perl bindings to the Subversion libraries
 URL          : https://subversion.apache.org/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : This package includes the Perl bindings to the Subversion libraries.
+Descript     : This package includes the Perl bindings to the Subversion libraries.
 ```

 </details>